klasharr/ROS-experiment/README.md

 ## What's next?

 In this example, we see ROS decoupling sensor reading code from the action code.
-It would be possible to add more sensors and talkers or other listener (action code).
+It would be possible to add more hardware to the PI, and write more talkers and other listeners.
 See more on [publishers and subscribers](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers).

-As an example then, instead of just outputting data in the listener like this:
+e.g. instead of just outputting data in the listener like this:

 ```
 [INFO] [1556918464.372864]: heading 345